Yozgart/Journalism/README.md

 Create and situate your axes and labels to the left and bottom of the chart.

 Note: You'll need to use python -m http-server to run the visualization.
-This will host the page at localhost:8000 in your web browser.
+This will host the page at localhost:8000 in your web browser..